 Tom Temin: So you came into this project with some credibility behind you.

 Greg Robinson: At least that’s what they told me.
 I had a little bit.
 So yeah, I had a lot of experience, I’d been the deputy director of the Glenn Research Center, 3,200 employees, with many different types of missions, from spaceflight to aeronautics to research and technology development.
 I’ve dealt with the industrial base many of the companies for many, many years in different forms.
 So the game just slowed down for me.

 Tom Temin: Got it.
 And on the day of the launch, late last year, what was it like?
 Because knowing how many billions of dollars and a couple of decades went into building this single copy of this instrument, and you only had one chance to get it into space correctly?
 What was that like?

 Greg Robinson: Normally, I have butterflies going into the launch count.
 I must say they were less this time than ever.
 I’m not sure why.
 But I had a lot of confidence in the team, what they had accomplished.
 And the things we had put in place over the last four years gave me high confidence.
-I had high confidence in the rocket, are we on five?
-So wasn’t really concerned, I just want to see some fire and smoke.
+I had high confidence in the rocket, Ariane 5.
+So I wasn’t really concerned, I just want to see some fire and smoke.

 Tom Temin: Got it.
 Well, we saw that.
 And now with these images coming back, what’s your role in the James Webb now that it’s up and operational, and we’re seeing these great visualizations?